 The introduction of pre-application medical screening will ensure that the firearms licensing department has all the relevant available information as to the suitability of the applicant prior to grant or renewal.
 This will help to mitigate risk as far as reasonably practicable.
 This single process will also make the process more streamlined and quicker for applicants, as the police will no longer have to contact the GP and await a reply.

-Why is North Wales Police not complying with Home Office Guidance on this matter?
+Why is North Wales Police implementing changes not contained within the Home Office Guidance on this matter?

 Whilst Home Office Guidance is intended to assist with consistency of practice between forces it is Chief Officers who are ultimately responsible for the administration of firearms licensing in their force area.
 Home Office Guidance acknowledges and understands that it may be necessary for forces to depart from the guidance when each case is assessed on its merits and the circumstances justify such a course of action.